eye3/nkit4py/README.md

 - 2.3:
     - New 'priority' option for nkit4py.var2xml()
+	- New 'unicode' option for nkit4py.var2xml()
     - New class AnyXml2VarBuilder for converting XML without mapping
+	- AnyXml2VarBuilder.root_name() method
+	- Support of compatible python structures - any kind of sequencies and dics
+	- Support of ordered dicts

 - 2.2:
     - Options changes for nkit4py.var2xml(): standalone 'encoding' option.